 Before I started working as a student assistant at the JWU College of Online Education, I have to admit that I never thought about how online students across the country might also follow these four tenets.
 (I actually only thought of it because my manager asked me to write this post!)
-But whether you’re a student on campus in Providence, Denver, North Miami, or Charlotte, or student online, the Wildcat Way has no location.
+But whether you’re a student on campus in Providence or Charlotte or are a student online, the Wildcat Way has no location.
 Here’s how I’ve seen it play out during my own time at JWU, and how I think it works for other Wildcats, no matter where they are.

 I witnessed Wildcat pride as soon as I stepped foot on campus.
 My first experience was at orientation.
 Orientation leaders were so happy and joyful at 7am in the morning.
 Zest at 7am ?!?
 It was a lot, but it just highlighted the amount of school pride they had.
 Since then, I’ve discovered that at JWU, we have pride in our community and diversity.
 There are over 43 countries represented at JWU Providence, and the Wall Street Journal/Times Higher Education College Rankings 2020 ranked North Miami number one in the Southeast and number four in the country for diversity!
 With such an inclusive atmosphere, what is there not to be so proud of?

 How online students can show pride: Wildcats should always take pride in their education.
 As an online student, having Wildcat pride can mean having pride in one's self to be accountable and complete work on time.
 Also, whether you’re continuing your education or looking for career advancement, take pride in the simple fact that you were able to take that next step.